 State and local buyers must understand and ensure compliance with the regulatory terms and conditions in General Services Acquisition Regulation (GSAR) 552.238-114 and should follow the competitive procedures outlined by their state and local regulations and procedures.

 If grant money is being used, buyers must also follow the regulations and procedures outlined by the granting agency.

 Buyers must include the MAS contract number on the order to confirm the intent to buy through the MAS Program.

 If grant money is being used, state and local buyers must follow the ordering and competitive procedures that meet their local procurement regulations and the regulations and procedures outlined by the granting agency.

 Include the Schedule contract number on your order to confirm your intent to buy through Schedule.

-Participation in the Cooperative Purchasing Program is voluntary.
+Contractor participation in the Cooperative Purchasing Program is voluntary.
 Our suite of e-Tools allows buyers to quickly conduct market research, place electronic requests for quotes or proposals, and place orders.
-Participating partners are identified by the logo in eLibrary and GSA Advantage!®
+Participating partners are identified by a cooperative purchasing icon in eLibrary and GSA Advantage!®.

-Schedule contractors have the option of accepting orders placed by state and local government buyers.
-They may decline an order, for any reason, within a five-day period after receipt of the order.
-However, credit card orders must be declined within 24 hours (GSAM 552.238-78).
+Schedule contractors have the option of accepting orders placed by state and local government buyers and they may decline an order within five-days after receipt of the order.

-State and local governments that want to use the Federal Supply Schedules are responsible for ensuring that only authorized representatives place orders against these Schedules.
+State and local governments that want to use the MAS Program are responsible for ensuring that only authorized representatives place orders against the Schedule.